 A Scottish football stalwart who transitioned from a gritty midfield general on the pitch to a pioneering manager and sharp media voice.

-Leanne Crichton built a reputation in Scottish women's football as the ultimate competitor, a tenacious midfielder whose leadership was as crucial as her tackles.
-Her playing career, spanning over a decade, saw her become a fixture for clubs like Glasgow City and Celtic, and a mainstay for the Scottish national team.
-Crichton was known for her engine, tactical intelligence, and ability to control the tempo of big games, earning over 70 caps for her country.
-Never one to shy from a challenge, she seamlessly pivoted from the pitch to the technical area, taking on a player-manager role at Motherwell before being appointed manager of Rangers Women in 2023.
-Simultaneously, she established herself as an insightful and respected pundit for BBC Scotland, offering analysis drawn from her deep, firsthand experience of the game's evolution in Scotland.
+Leanne Crichton built a reputation in Scottish women's football as a tenacious midfielder whose leadership matched her tackles.
+Her playing career spanned over a decade: a fixture for Glasgow City and Celtic, a mainstay for the Scottish national team.
+She earned over 70 caps, using her engine, tactical intelligence, and ability to control big-game tempo.
+Never shying from a challenge, she moved from the pitch to the technical area, taking a player-manager role at Motherwell before Rangers Women appointed her manager in 2023.
+Simultaneously, she established herself as an insightful pundit for BBC Scotland, offering analysis drawn from deep, firsthand experience of the game's evolution in Scotland.

 1981–1996